-1 Conclusion.
-These results demonstrate that reducing the data rank to a principal subspace using PCA, 2 even to remove as little as 1% of the original data variance, can adversely affect both the dipolarity and 3 stability of independent components (ICs) extracted thereafter from high-density (here, 72-channel) EEG 4 data, as well as degrading the overall capability of ICA to separate functionally identifiable brain and non-5 brain (artifact) source activities at both the single subject and group levels.
-These conclusions might vary 6 slightly depending on the amount of data available (its length and number of channels), preprocessing 7 pipeline, type of subject task, etc. Further work will focus on testing the extensibility of these findings to 8 low-density (e.g., 16-32 channel), ultra-high-density (128+ channel), brief (too few 10 minutes) and 9 lengthy (e.g., several hour) recordings.
-However, it is possible to conclude that contrary to common practice in this and related research fields, PCA-based dimension reduction of EEG data should be avoided 10 11 or at least carefully considered and tested on each dataset before applying it during preprocessing for ICA 12 decomposition.
+These results demonstrate that reducing the data rank to a principal subspace using PCA, even to remove as little as 1% of the original data variance, can adversely affect both the dipolarity and stability of independent components (ICs) extracted thereafter from high-density (here, 72-channel) EEG data, as well as degrading the overall capability of ICA to separate functionally identifiable brain and non-brain (artifact) source activities at both the single subject and group levels.
+These conclusions might vary slightly depending on the amount of data available (length and number of channels), preprocessing pipeline, type of subject task, etc. Further work will focus on testing the extensibility of these findings to low-density (e.g., 16-32 channel), ultra-high-density (128 channel), brief (e.g., 10 min) and lengthy (e.g., several hours long) recordings.
+However, it is possible to conclude that contrary to common practice in this and related research fields, PCA-based dimension reduction of EEG data should be avoided or at least carefully considered and tested on each dataset before applying it during preprocessing for ICA decomposition.

-Funding and Acknowledgments
+Acknowledgments

-- 14 Dr. Artoni's contributions were supported by the European Union's Horizon 2020 research and - innovation programme under Marie Skłodowska Curie grant agreement No. 750947 (project BIREHAB). - Drs.
-Makeig and Delorme's contributions were supported by a grant (R01 NS047293) from the U.S. - 17 National Institutes of Health (NIH) and by a gift to the Swartz Center, UCSD from The Swartz Foundation - 18 (Old Field NY).
+Dr. Artoni's contributions were supported by the European Union's Horizon 2020 research and innovation programme under Marie Sk odowska Curie Grant Agreement No. 750947 (project BIREHAB).
+Drs.
+Makeig and Delorme's contributions were supported by a grant (R01 NS047293) from the U.S. National Institutes of Health (NIH) and by a gift to the Swartz Center, UCSD from The Swartz Foundation (Old Field NY).
 We acknowledge Dr. Makoto Miyakoshi for his support and helpful discussions.